Waveforms and Fluxes of Generic Extreme-Mass-Ratio Inspirals with a Spinning Secondary: Introduction

 A few days before the release of this work, an article \cite{Viktor2026} appeared that similarly computed the flux for the Carter-like constant, based on the flux-balance law in Ref.~\cite{Josh2025,Grant2025,Witzany2025}.
 In contrast, the derivation in this work basically follows the method in Ref.~\cite{Sago2006}, i.e., starting from the radiative field (half-retarded minus half-advanced field).

 This paper is organized as follows.
 In Sec.~\ref{Sec:OrbitMotion}, we review the analytical solution of geodesic orbits in a Kerr spacetime, then we turn to the MPD equation and introduce the orbital formulation we adopt under the linear-spin approximation.
 In Sec.~\ref{sec:MetricPerturbation}, we present the computation of the asymptotic wave and the radiative field, based on the Teukolsky formalism.
-In Sec.~\ref{Sec:OrbitInspiral}, we derive the orbit-averaged evolution equation of the four constants, and then show how to incorporate the radiative field into the flux calculation.
-In Sec.~\ref{Sec:Result}, we perform several checks for the computation of our code, and then list some flux data for generic spin-aligned MPD orbits.
+In Sec.~\ref{Sec:OrbitInspiral}, we derive the orbit-averaged evolution equation of the constants of motion, and show how to incorporate the radiative field into the flux calculation.
+In Sec.~\ref{Sec:Result}, we perform several checks for the computation of our code, and then present an example of inspiral waveforms with a spinning secondary.
 Throughout this paper, the geometrical units with $c=G=1$ and the Einstein summation convention are adopted.